Syphon Brewing Guide

 5. Once the water has moved into the hopper, turn your heat source down so that the water is between 85-90°c.

 6. Add your coffee, gently and thoroughly submerge it with a bamboo paddle or butter knife.

 7. Let the coffee brew, undisturbed, for one minute and 10 seconds.

 8. Remove your siphon from the heat source and give it ten stirs with a bamboo paddle.

 9. Your coffee should take another minute or so to draw downward and finally rest in the bulb.

 * To get a complex cup, give the coffee a few minutes to cool.

 * Coffee ground just a little bit finer than regular drip coffee.

-* For some physics related reason, a little bit water will stay in the bottom.
+* For some physics-related reason, a little bit of water will stay at the bottom.
 Don’t worry about this little bit.